Azure/FTALive-Sessions/content/analytics/fabric/fabric-security/readme.md

     This option utilises the [Workspace Identity](https://learn.microsoft.com/en-us/fabric/security/workspace-identity) to allow connections to ADLSv2 accounts.</br> </br>
     **Applicable to:** Spark compute in Data Engineering experience, OneLake, Data Pipeline, Fabric Data warehouse COPY command and Dataflows v2

-    **Licensing Requirement:** Fabric workspace identity can only be created in workspaces associated with a Fabric capacity (F64 or higher).
+    **Licensing Requirement:** Fabric workspace identity can only be created in workspaces associated with a Fabric capacity (any F capacity).

     ![alt text](./images/image-1.png)

+    **Use cases**:
+    1) Create a OneLake shortcut to storage account with trusted workspace access
+    2) Create a data pipeline to a storage account with trusted workspace access
+    3) Use the T-SQL COPY statement to ingest data into a warehouse

 2. [**Managed Virtual Network and Managed Private Endpoints**](https://learn.microsoft.com/en-us/fabric/security/security-managed-private-endpoints-overview)